Silent Planet: Bloom In Heaven EP with Invent Animate (2025–present)

 On January 15, 2025 Invent Animate took to Instagram with a post that said "BLOOM."
 Meanwhile, Silent Planet had a post that read "IN HEAVEN."
 Then, on January 21, both bands tagged one another in a post that read, "1.23//IA//SP.
 On Thursday as the clock resets to 00:00, an angel and an alien will meet in a graveyard called Earth.
 Return To One."

 Finally, on January 23, 2025, it was announced that a new single, 'Return To One' would be released, and that they would be releasing a collaboration 3-song EP titled 'Bloom In Heaven' with Invent Animate, on March 28, 2025.

 Musical style and influences

-Musically, Silent Planet has been described as metalcore, and more specifically, progressive metalcore.
+Musically, Silent Planet has been described as metalcore, progressive metalcore, and post-hardcore.
 They are known for their intricate sound and incorporation of post-rock textures.
 The band has also been noted for their thought-provoking lyrics, which cover topics such as war, psychology, religion, and politics.
 Russell cites songs such as "No Place to Breathe" (in support of Black Lives Matter) and "Alive, as a Housefire" (confronting the ideological divide in the United States of America) as explicit statements of the band's political beliefs.

-Band members have listed Oh, Sleeper, Architects, Underoath, and This Will Destroy You as influences on their sound.
+Band members have listed Oh, Sleeper, Architects, Underoath, This Will Destroy You, mewithoutYou, Oceana, Death Cab for Cutie, Brand New, System of a Down, Loathe, Tigran Hamasyan, Arca, My Epic, Scarypoolparty, Anderson .Paak and Paramore as influences on their sound.